Auchterless: History

-Auchterless (New Parish) Church was built in 1879 by W & J Smith.
-Parts of the previous church are built into the tower wall.
-The Duff of Hamilton mausoleum, 1877, has pedimented gables and a marble coat-of-arms.
+The current place of worship, the Auchterless (New Parish) Church, was erected much later in 1879 by architects W & J Smith.
+To preserve its heritage, parts of the previous church building were incorporated into the new tower wall.
+A prominent structure associated with the parish is the Duff of Hamilton mausoleum, built in 1877.
+This mausoleum features pedimented gables and a detailed marble coat-of-arms.